petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/understanding-object-integrations/using-custom-object-apis/using-object-apis-with-base64-encoded-files.md

    --user "test@liferay.com:learn"
 ```

-The terminal should display a similar output with the folder's ERC and siteId where it's located.
+The terminal shows a similar output with the folder's `ERC` and `siteId` where it's located.

 ```bash
 ...